 GW Fight the Flu!

-To assist with the health and wellbeing of GW staff, faculty, and students, the GW Occupational Health Program will be offering a series of free influenza vaccine clinics in October.
-We recommend that EVERYONE receive an influenza vaccine this year.
+For the health and wellbeing of GW staff, faculty, and students, as well as the Washington, D.C. community, the GW Occupational Health Program recommends that EVERYONE receive an influenza vaccine this year.
 If you are authorized to be on campus, influenza vaccine is now REQUIRED by the university.